From misaligned goals and projects to overcoming fear of failure, these are the common pitfalls to be wary of during your Hoshin strategy deployment

 When we keep in mind the words of great strategists like Sun Tsu, we appreciate that, on its own, a strategy is nothing more than a direction of travel.

 It is crucial that there is a shared vision of what needs to be achieved.
 This must go hand in hand with the engagement in terms of defining the what and how.
-Combined, this is where we find passion and fulfilment from our work.
+Combined, this is where we find passion and fulfillment from our work.

 Case in point, organizations have struggled in their initial deployment due to the proposed team defining the goals being greatly disconnected from the teams making the strategy an operational reality.